magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8630-->

 *  `_.isEmpty()` checks in the `defaultCaptcha.js` file now complete successfully.
-Previously, these checks did no complete, and as result, the checkout page failed to load after upgrade.
+Previously, these checks did not complete, and as result, the checkout page failed to load after upgrade.

 ### Cart and checkout